Darimo4ka/Employee-Tracker/README.md

 # Employee-Tracker
 Your Task
 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called content management systems (CMS).
-Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This task#  is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.

-User Story
+# User Story
 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
-Acceptance Criteria
+# Acceptance Criteria
 GIVEN a command-line application that accepts user input WHEN I start the application
 THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role